An Easy to Build File Cabinet

 Cut the pieces for the drawer boxes.
 Drill pocket holes in all four edges of the bottom, as well as in each end of the sides.
 Also drill pocket holes as shown in the divider piece for the large drawer.
 Attach the sides to the bottom using glue and pocket screws.
 For the large drawer, attach the divider at the spacing shown.
 Attach the front and back as shown.

 Install the drawer slides according to the manufacturer’s instructions.
-For an easy tutorial, click here.
+This tutorial on installing drawer slides will be a great help!
 Make any necessary adjustments.
 For the large drawer, the slides should be positioned so they are in the center of the side of the drawer.

 Cut the pieces for the drawer fronts.
-For another easy tutorial, click here.
+This tutorial makes installing drawer fronts so much easier!
 There will be a 1/8″ gap around all sides of the drawer front as well as in between the two.

 Finish as desired then insert the plexiglass.

 Have any questions about the free plans to build the Crate & Barrel inspired Brey file cabinet?
 Leave a comment below!